 Besides it’s many different uses, IVR can also provide a larger company image.

-Call recordings are only available for 10 days, after that they will be permanently deleted from your account.
+Call recordings are only available for 1 month.
+After that, they will be permanently deleted from your account.
 If you would like to keep a copy, you may download them periodically.
 You can also extend this limited time period by registering for an additional FTP (File Transfer Protocol) service.

 For more information about call recording and their legal aspects, please send us an email at firstname.lastname@example.org